BC Bid Replacement Project

 The anticipated scope for the technology will include:

 - Sourcing – a fully automated and enabled sourcing process, from document creation through submission and evaluation.

 - Spend analytics – providing details on how much was spent on what, by whom.

 The Province of B.C. began actively working in December 2013 to replace BC Bid with modern technology that will significantly expand the application's current functionality.
-BC Bid is the current sourcing tool used by both core government and hundreds of publicly-funded organizations, such as Crown corporations, health authorities, municipalities, etc. The replacement technology will streamline and automate procurement by supporting the entire procurement lifecycle (spend analytics/planning, sourcing, contract management, and performance evaluation).
+BC Bid is the current sourcing tool used by both core government and hundreds of publicly-funded organizations, such as Crown corporations, health authorities, municipalities, etc. The replacement technology will streamline and automate procurement by supporting the spend analytics, strategic planning and sourcing components of procurement.

 In the summer and fall of 2014, Deloitte Inc. was engaged through a competitive process to help the Province identify a strategy to implement new technology.
 Their scope of work included:

 - Completing a current and future state maturity assessment;

 - Drafting a high level roadmap for technology implementation;

 - Conducting early engagement on high level business requirements for a future solution, building on recent projects such as the Ministry of Finance-led lean initiative for enterprise contract management (ECMS); and

 - Providing recommendations on scope, funding model and an implementation approach.